mattdev95/MusicOrganiser/README.md

 Majority of my programs I design and develop are planned and designed beforehand.
 There is an example of a project sprint plan I was undertaking during the summer below.

-This program was created to help organise music, so musicans can send off a list of music to venues who know without sheets music.
+This program was created to help organise music, so musicians can send off a list of music to venues who know without sheets music.

 Due to not having a design plan, there was no way to know how I am going to create the program.
 This was bound to fail and it did.